12 Tips to Boost Natural Lubrication and Treat Vaginal Dryness

-If you love the sunshine and get a fair amount of AM sunlight every day, your vitamin D levels may be acceptable.
+If you love the sunshine and get a fair amount of AM sunlight daily, your vitamin D levels may be acceptable.

 But, if you don’t get as much sunlight or have more melanin pigment, chances are your vitamin D levels are low.

-You need vitamin D to help fight inflammation, prevent type 1 and 2 diabetes, strengthen your muscles and bones.
-But it also plays a significant role in increasing natural lubrication.
+You need vitamin D to help fight inflammation, prevent type 1 and 2 diabetes, and strengthen your muscles and bones.
+But it also plays a significant role in increasing vaginal fluid and natural lubrication.

 3. Vitamin E

-Studies have shown that vitamin E helps increase vaginal lubrication.
+Studies have shown that vitamin E helps increase vaginal lubrication, making sexual activity less painful.
 It’s also an antioxidant that fights disease.